-The firm of Price Waterhouse LLP has been selected by the Board of Directors as the Company's outside auditors for 1997.
+The firm of Price Waterhouse LLP has been selected by the Board of Directors as the Company's outside auditors for 1998.
 Price Waterhouse LLP has served as the independent auditors of the Company since 1990.
 Although it is not required to do so, the Board has determined that it is desirable to seek stockholders' ratification of the selection of Price Waterhouse LLP.
-If the Company's selection is not ratified, the Board will reconsider its selection.
+If the Company's selection is not ratified by a plurality of votes cast, the Board will reconsider its selection.